transloadit/uppy/website/src/guide/overview.md

   name: 'Uppy'
 }

-// create a Uppy instance, or, a "ViewModel"
+// create an Uppy instance, or, a "ViewModel"
 // which links the View and the Model var exampleVM = new Uppy({
   el: '#example-1',